x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

   >[!NOTE]
   > Microsoft 365 groups is the recommended group as it provides the teams a shared workspace to communicate, share files, appointments, emails, contacts and other mailbox items.

-- Distribution groups is used for sending emails/notifications to a group of people.
+- Distribution list groups is used for sending emails/notifications to a group of people.

 - Mail-enabled security groups is used for granting access to resources such as OneDrive, SharePoint, and emailing notifications to those users.